PEtab-dev/PEtab/doc/documentation_data_format.rst

   Lower bound of the parameter used for estimation.
   Optional, if ``estimate==0``.
   The provided value should be untransformed, as it will be transformed according to ``parameterScale`` during parameter estimation.

 - ``upperBound`` [NUMERIC]

   Upper bound of the parameter used for estimation.
   Optional, if ``estimate==0``.
-  The provided value will be transformed according to ``parameterScale``.
+  The provided value should be untransformed, as it will be transformed according to ``parameterScale`` during parameter estimation.

 - ``nominalValue`` [NUMERIC]

   Some parameter value to be used if the parameter is not subject to estimation (see ``estimate`` below).
-  The provided value will be transformed according to ``parameterScale``.
+  The provided value should be untransformed, as it will be transformed according to ``parameterScale`` during parameter estimation.
   Optional, unless ``estimate==0``.

 - ``estimate`` [BOOL 0|1]